Acquiring sheet music

 When you rent or borrow music, you're not technically supposed to photocopy it.
 However, I highly highly highly recommend against distributing the original parts to your musicians because inevitably someone will lose a part or their dog will eat it or something, and you'll have to pay a stiff replacement fee.
 I recommend you photocopy the parts anyway, and then collect and destroy the copies when you're done.

-If you do photocopy it, you still have to have the rented parts in your possession during the time period you're rehearsing and performing the piece.
-You can't rent it for a day, photocopy it, send it back, and then perform it a month later.
+If you do photocopy it, you still have to have the original parts in your possession during the time period you're rehearsing and performing the piece.
+For example, you can't rent it for a day, photocopy it, send it back, and then perform it a month later.

 Also, when you get the music, even if you decide not to hand out the originals to your musicians, make sure you make a checklist detailing exactly what parts were sent to you.
 The parts will probably be numbered so they're easy to track.
 This way you can be absolutely sure you've kept track of all the parts and returned everything, and you'll know if anything is missing.
 If you do hand out originals to your musicians, make sure you write down exactly who took which part so you know who to nag if you don't get a part back.